Updated 16 May 2022

 You are eligible for the workplace pension if you are:

 It’s possible to opt out of a workplace pension scheme, but generally not a good idea (except in rare circumstances).
 It is illegal for an employer to ask you to opt out of the workplace pension scheme, or to put any pressure on you to do so.
 If you are concerned about joining it (for instance, if your pension savings are already close to the lifetime allowance), then talk to a financial adviser.
+You may think that by not joining the workplace pension, you will have more take-home pay.
+However, you would be missing out on employer contributions as well as tax relief, so you would be turning down a large amount of 'free money' besides depriving yourself of income in later life.
+Generally the only good reason to opt out is to avoid exceeding the lifetime allowance, which only people with existing large pensions are at risk of doing.

 Most people have a defined contribution (DC) pension, where you and your employer pay a portion of your wage into your pension each month to build up a pot of money.
 Defined benefit (DB) schemes are different, and provide a guaranteed income for life from your set retirement age.
 This income is calculated based on how much you earn and how long you’ve been a member.
 When you retire, you will be paid a set amount for the rest of your life.